MarlonKlain/QuickLocate/README.md

   - Part number
   - Description
   - Location
-- 📍 Update the physical location of an item
+- 📍 Update the location of an item
 - 🕓 View item **location change history** with timestamps

 ### 🛡️ Authentication